-You can watch college football games live without cable with one of the following options: Hulu with Live TV, Sling TV, Playstation Vue or YouTube TV.
+You can watch college football games live without cable with one of the following options: Hulu with Live TV, Sling TV or YouTube TV.
 In this article, we’ll help you decide which streaming option is best for you.
 Let’s get started!

 Hulu with Live TV‘s major selling point is its huge on-demand catalog.
 When there’s nothing interesting on live, you can choose from thousands of TV episodes and movies.
 Another nice thing about this service is that it has good college football channel coverage.

 Hulu’s main subscription plan comes with over 60 other cable TV staples.
 The base cost is similar to what other services charge for their least expensive plans.

 |Hulu + Live TV|